openpermissions/support-docs/documents/markdown/guides/getting-started.md

 + Asset &mdash;
 + Offer &mdash;
 + Agreement &mdash;
++ Licensor &mdash;
 + Open Licensing &mdash;

-Because OPP and the Open Licensing extension are open source, you can customise the OPP data model by extending it to include additional concepts.
-In fact, you can plug in a completely different model if you want to specialise OPP for some other knowledge domain.
+Because both OPP and the Open Licensing extension are open source, you can customise the OPP data model to extend the base concepts.
+In fact, you can plug in a completely different model if you want to specialise OPP for some other knowledge domain for which it serves as a mapping engine.

 ### Hands on with the APIs